 Diversity in the Health Professions

-The following information aims to support pre-health profession students from groups historically underrepresented in the medical and healthcare fields.
-For the current definition of underrepresented groups in medicine, refer to the Association of American Medical Colleges' Medical Minority Applicant Registry (Med-MAR).
+The following information aims to support pre-health profession students from groups underrepresented in the medical and healthcare fields.
+For more information regarding underrepresented groups in medicine, refer to the Association of American Medical Colleges' Medical Minority Applicant Registry (Med-MAR).

 In exploring the national programs, scholarships, and groups for minority pre-health students, students should also consider the support available through Drexel University.
 In particular, there is a Drexel MAPS (Minority Association of Pre-medical Students) Chapter, which is an undergraduate affiliate of the SNMA (Student National Medical Association).
 For more information about the MAPS Chapter, students can email Drexel's Pre-health advisor, who serves as the staff advisor for the chapter.

 First-year students are encouraged to explore the Summer Health Professions Education Program (formerly known as the SMDEP), which is a free summer academic and career development program for students who identify as underrepresented minorities or are from communities of socioeconomic or educational disadvantage.
 The program exposes students to a wide range of careers in the health professions.